toolstack/gp-machine-translate/README.md

 # GP Machine Translate
 A machine translate plugin for [GlotPress as a WordPress plugin](https://github.com/GlotPress/GlotPress-WP).

-Three machine translation providers are supported (though only one at a time):
+Four machine translation providers are supported (though only one at a time):

 * Google Translate (pay per character)
 * Microsoft Translator (free tier available)